Making a Bequest is creating an enduring legacy for you and your family.

 Making a Bequest to HCNZ

-Allocate a specific amount, or a percentage of your Will, to HCNZ
+Allocate a specific amount, or percentage of your Will, to HCNZ

-Allocate specific items, money, shares etc to HCNZ
+Allocate specific items (including artefacts), money, shares etc to HCNZ

 Nominate HCNZ as a beneficiary in your insurance policy